Juandresyn/VueBoilerplate/README.md

 VueBoilerplate is using plop to generate templates.

-To create a component simple run:
+To create a component or a container simple run:

 ### Not specifying the component name:
 ``` bash